edgelesssys/constellation/rfc/attestation-config.md

 Creation of a Validator should require using a concrete type, so the attestation config interface needs to be cast to the configuration required by the validator.

-Additional methods to set/retrieve common values of the config interface may be defined, for example to set expected measurements, since these are currently used by all attestation variants
+Additional methods to set/retrieve common values of the config interface may be defined, for example to set expected measurements, since these are currently used by all attestation variants.

+If an attestation config specifies the minimum version of a parameter as `latest`, that value is substituted with the most recent version of that parameter for the given CSP from our API.
+The value substitution is part of the unmarshalling logic.